svetlyi/gdriveapp/README.md

+# ATTENTION

+`It is not very stable yet.
+If you want to test it, follow the instruction bellow and write about issues or fix them via a pull request`

-A client for Google Drive
+An unofficial client for Google Drive
 =====

 # How to install